tfabris/BC-250/README.md

     ./FurMark_GUI

-Optional: run it with MangoHud (the Steam performance overlay) - This is not strictly needed since FurMark shows a lot of performance details by itself.
+Optional: run it with MangoHud (the Steam performance overlay) - This is not strictly needed since FurMark shows a lot of performance details by itself, including GPU temperature.

     mangohud ./FurMark_GUI

 Set the API to Vulkan or OpenGL, choose 1080p, and run a standard test.

-Tip: MangoHud keyboard shortcuts:
+Tip: MangoHud keyboard shortcuts (if using MangoHud):
 - RightShift+F12 toggles HUD on and off
 - RightShift+F11 changes HUD position on the screen
 - RightShift+F10 changes the amount of data that the hud is showing